dartmouth-cs98/18w-si32/README.md

 - Online discussion forum
 - Feed page to display activity of users of interest
 - More complex game mechanics allowing for cooperation
+- More complex game mechanics allowing for incomplete information
 - Support for a larger subset of programming languages
 - Support for machine learning